1. Start budgeting

 If you have savings and haven’t reviewed how much interest they’re earning, it’s vital to check that you’re getting the best possible returns.

-Recent interest rate rises mean that savings returns have improved dramatically over the past year or so.
-It’s possible to earn well over 5% interest a year on easy access savings, jumping to over 5.5% if you’re comfortable typing up your savings for a year in a fixed rate bond.
+A series of interest rate rises since December 2021 mean that savings returns have been competitive recently, although they are now starting to fall back following two base rate cuts in August and November 2024.
+It’s possible to earn just below 5% interest a year on easy access savings, and a similar return if you’re comfortable typing up your savings for a year in a fixed rate bond.
 You can find the current best fixed savings bond rates in our guide Fixed rate savings bonds explained and the top easy access rates in our article Best easy access savings accounts.

 11. Cut energy bills and save money

-As energy costs continue to soar, it’s vital to look at ways you might be able to make your property more energy efficient and reduce your energy consumption.
+As energy costs remain much higher than they were a couple of years back, it’s vital to look at ways you might be able to make your property more energy efficient and reduce your energy consumption.

 According to the Energy Saving Trust, replacing your bulbs when you can with energy efficient LEDs on average could save you about £40 a year on bills, whilst draught-proofing windows and doors and blocking cracks in the floor and skirting boards can save around £20 a year on energy bills.
 Other energy saving quick wins include cutting back your dishwasher use by just one cycle per week, which will save £8 a year on energy, and spending one minute less in the shower each day, which will save up to £4 a year off your energy bills, per person.